 Collagen is the main structural protein found in our bones, muscles, skin and tendons that provide strength and structure to the entire body.
 It is the most abundant protein in the human body.
 It is also the main connective tissue found in animals.

-I started supplementing with collagen in powder form this summer.
+I started supplementing with collagen in powder form last summer.
 Collagen supplements are available in the form of tablets, capsules, liquid and powders.

 Here are four main types of collagen and their roles in your body: